 “What do you have to lose?”
 Lintelman asks.
 “There is no cost to attend; there is no requirement to engage in conversation with employers.
 But there's so much to gain and to learn from attending a virtual career fair.”

 It takes dedication, effort and helpful resources like virtual career fairs to find the ideal next job.
 Now that you know more about the benefits of attending a virtual career fair, it’s time to put your best foot forward.
-Start by registering for the virtual career fair today and marking your calendar—it’ll soon be your time to shine.
+Start by visiting the virtual career fair page to learn more about the event.

 LinkedIn is a registered trademark of LinkedIn, Inc.